 You are not facing a legal problem.
 You are facing a personal problem that has legal implications, just as many decisions you have made in the past do.
 While you do need guidance and knowledge, you do not need a stranger making decisions for you.

-If 2011 is the year you have decided to take the plunge and end your unhappy marriage, call us at San Diego Family Mediation Center.
+If this is the year you have decided to take the plunge and end your unhappy marriage, contact us at West Coast Family Mediation Center.
 We are here to help guide you, but we are not here to tell you what you should or should not do, or make decisions for you.
 You and your spouse are perfectly able to make those decisions.
 And, there is no one else that SHOULD be making those decisions.
 No one else has to live with the consequences of the decisions, only the two of you have to.
 So take a deep breath, pick up the phone, and make the call.